bueltge/multisite-global-media/readme.md

 [![Php Min Version](https://img.shields.io/packagist/php-v/bueltge/multisite-global-media.svg?style=flat-square)](https://packagist.org/packages/bueltge/multisite-global-media)
 [![MIT License](https://img.shields.io/github/license/bueltge/multisite-global-media.svg?style=flat-square)](https://opensource.org/licenses/MIT)

-_Multisite Global Media_ is a WordPress plugin which shares media across the Multisite network.
+_Multisite Global Media_ is a WordPress plugin that shares media across the Multisite network.

 ## Description
-This small plugin adds a new tab to the media library which allows you to share media from one site to all the other sites of the network.
-By default the Site ID is set to '1'.
+This small plugin adds a new tab to the media library, which allows you to share media from one site to all the other sites of the network.
+By default, the Site ID is set to '1'.
 You can set/change this Site ID via the filter hook `global_media.site_id` which is run in a custom plugin like so

  ```php
  add_filter( 'global_media.site_id', function() {